 Algorithm Update 2: Facebook will punish brands for click-baiting.

 So what is click-baiting?
 I’m glad you asked – mostly because Facebook just defined it so I don’t even have to think.
 Click-baiting is “when a publisher posts a link with a headline that encourages people to click to see more, without telling them much information about what they will see.”
-They offered this example:

 Posts like this tend to see a lot of clicks, increasing the likelihood they will be shown in the News Feed – replacing the posts of friends and others that people really care about.